cassini1010/documentations/docs/Python/pytest.md

 ###### Creating JUnit format output files:

-`pytest --junitxml=log.xml`  will create a log file `log.xml` with the standard log details in it.
+`pytest --junitxml=log.xml`  will create a log file named `log.xml` with the standard log details.

-`pytest --full-trace --junitxml.log.xml` is an efficient way to analyze code in depth when a test fails.
+`pytest --full-trace --junitxml=log.xml` is an efficient way to analyze code in depth when a test fails.

-### The best feature of pytest is `pastebin`
+### The Pastebin Feature in Pytest

 `--pastebin=mode`       Send **failed|all** info to bpaste.net pastebin service.

-sending all or failed mode to pastebin service creates an instant URL which contains the whole test session log details.
+Sending all or failed test results to the pastebin service creates an instant URL containing the entire test session log details.

 This URL can be used to share the log results with other collaborators.

-# Temporary Directories and files in pytest:
+# Temporary Directories and Files in Pytest:

 ```python
 # from pytest import TempPathFactory